Vera Andrew MBACP (Reg., Accredited) Individual and Couple Psychotherapist

 Tavistock Centre for Couple Relationships, 2009-2010, Certificate in Psychodynamic Couple Counselling

-Registered Member of BACP (British Association for Counselling and Psychotherapy)
+Accredited and registered Member of BACP (British Association for Counselling and Psychotherapy)

 British Association for Counselling & Psychotherapy